oyegunmen/JanFlight/docs/content/quick-start.md

 | **Flash** | 4M QuadSPI | 2-16M QuadSPI | 1024K Flash |
 | **Link** | [Guide](content/rp2350-hardware-setup.md) | [Guide](content/esp32-hardware-setup.md) | [Guide](content/stm32-hardware-setup.md) |

-Pre-configured code for these default boards is readily available, while other boards from the same family may require modifications.
+Pre-configured code for these default boards is available, while other boards from the same family may require modifications.

+### Showcase

+I’d love to see what you build!
+Feel free to share photos or videos of your builds with me on [Instagram](https://www.instagram.com/dikshit_makwana/).
+I regularly post my own projects, tutorials, and theoretical breakdowns there if you want to follow along.

+If you’ve built a unique project that isn't covered here yet and want it featured in the documentation, feel free to submit a Pull Request on [GitHub](https://github.com/oyegunmen/JanFlight)!

 ### Parts